 The MPA/ID Program recognizes the importance of fluency in languages other than English for those who wish to pursue a career in international development.
 For many of our current students, English is their second language.
 Most of our native English speakers have already achieved a level of proficiency in at least one foreign language.

 We encourage all prospective applicants who lack proficiency in a second language to pursue language study before applying to the Kennedy School.
 Language coursework does not count towards the number of credits MPA/ID students need to graduate.
 The few students who do study a foreign language during their time at the Kennedy School do so in addition to their required core courses and electives.

 Please read through the program information carefully and make sure that you are interested in a rigorous quantitative program and that you are prepared academically.
 Be sure to take at least one course in microeconomics and one in macroeconomics, which are prerequisites to joining the program.
 You may wish to take a second course in each discipline at the intermediate level.
 You should also take calculus through (and including) multivariable calculus, which is usually the third course in a calculus sequence.
 Statistics and linear algebra are desirable, although not required.
 Be sure to perform well in these classes!
 Exemplary quantitative preparation is crucial to being accepted into the MPA/ID Program.
 We will look for exceptionally high scores on the quantitative section of the GRE.

-Although we accept applications from students in the last year of their bachelor's degree as well as from recent college graduates, your application will be considerably strengthened by at least two or three years of development-related work experience after graduation, preferably in a developing or transitional economy country.
+Applicants are almost never admitted directly from their undergraduate studies.
+Competitive applicants generally have at least two or three years of development-related work experience after graduation, preferably in a developing or transitional economy country.
 There are numerous other websites with listservs and job announcements in development-related fields.
-Your university's career services office should be able to help you in finding opportunities, both domestic and overseas.
+Your university's career services office should be able to help you find opportunities, both domestic and overseas.